How to clean wooden garden furniture properly, without damaging it

 Lily adds, "Scrub the wooden surface in circular motions, focusing on stubborn stains.
 But avoid using harsh chemicals or abrasive cleaners because they can damage the wood surfaces."

-It's also an idea to test the cleaning solution on a small area first, to make sure you don't cause any damage or discoloration to the wood.
+It's also an idea to test the cleaning solution on a small area first, to make sure you don't cause any damage or discolouration to the wood.
+The same way you would when removing algae from fence panels, sheds and furniture.

 4. Rinse and dry